 Lane County operates 16 transfer stations where residents and businesses may self-haul garbage and/or recycling.
 Here is a list of what we accept.

 Lane County does not offer curbside collection services for residents or businesses.
-We provide this information about commingled recycling as a service to help haulers educate citizens about how to "recycle it all and recycle it right!"
+We provide this information about commingled recycling as a service to our customers and help haulers educate citizens about how to "recycle it all and recycle it right!"

 IMPORTANT NOTE: not ALL garbage and recycling haulers in lane county are collecting commingled recycling materials.
 Be sure to follow instructions from YOUR garbage and recycling hauler.

 Please!
 NO plastic bags and NOTHING but those items listed as acceptible should go in curbside recycling.
-Wishful Recycling doesnt work!
+Wishful Recycling does not work!

 Remove food and all other debris.
-Pizza boxes should be trashed unless grease and food contamination is removed!
+Pizza boxes should be trashed unless grease and food contamination is cut off and removed!

-If Plastic, ONLY bottles, tubs, jugs and jars should be recycled If milk carton material, only 1/2 gallon size or larger are successfully recycled.
+If Plastic, ONLY bottles, tubs, jugs and jars should be recycled!
+No other shape.
+If milk carton material, most sort facilities report that only 1/2 gallon size or larger are successfully recycled.

 Keep plastic bags OUT of the commingled materials.
 View video message.

-Small/flat Aluminum trays/foil should be wadded into large ball
+Small or flat Aluminum trays/foil should be wadded into large ball so as not to be mistaken for papers.

 Do not flatten items: keep tin cans, plastics and cartons in their original shape (see why below)